Easy Etiquette for Preteens:

 - If it is a formal email to an adult or someone important, capitalize at the beginning of a sentence, and do not use abbreviations.

 - Be respectful.
 Do not share other's personal information or your own personal information.
-Make sure you are safe (link to internet safety article).
+Make sure you are safe (View the PAMF Online Safety Pledge, here).

 - Keep your note brief and to-the-point.